splynx/docs/files/en/configuration/tools/activate_services/activate_services.md

 With the use of this tool, services can be created in a bulk mode.

 For example we have a few "New" customers from partner "PR".
-All these customers need the  internet plan "Fibre 50Mbps",  with a start date: 2020-07-01 and an IP will be assigned for the service from an IP pool, and login's and password's will be generated.
-Using the  following settings, our objective can be achieved.
+All these customers need the  internet plan "FUP 100Mbps",  with a start date: 2023-01-24 and an IP will be assigned for the service from an IP pool, and login's and password's will be generated.
+Using the  following settings, we can achieve this.

 ![activate1](activate1.png)

 Another example of using this tool:

-We have imported customers with RADIUS login's and password's as depicted below:
+We have imported customers with the RADIUS login and password as depicted below:

 ![customer](customer.png)

-So to create services with imported login's and password's, we can use the following setup:
+So to create services with the imported login and password, we can use the following setup:

 ![activate](activate_for_customer.png)

-Click on "Preview", to check the result of the setup:
+Click on `Preview` to check the result of the setup:

 ![preview](preview.png)

-Then, when we click on "Submit" the services will be created.
+Then, when we click on `Submit`, the services will be created.

 ![service](created_service.png)